Timsaur/StockTalk/README.md

 3. The user must input a correct username/password combination for login to succeeded, or they will be redirected to the login page.
 4. The user must be logged-in to access the financial utilities.
 5. Bookmarks is implemented so that the user cannot bookmark the same stock twice.

+## Built With

+StockTalk employs Python for the back-end, and Flask, CSS, HTML, & Javascript for the front-end website.
+StockTalk uses Iex to gather financial data, and tensorflow to build and train a model.

 ## Authors